+Re-Branding Your Business Takes Time – Charles Snyder Raw #7.
 As the fog and sleepiness left my brain this morning, I found myself puzzled.
 I was both alarmed and confused as to why my company’s website had so little attention from Google.
-Or to be more specific, why only 3 out of 80 some of my pages and posts were getting Google-love.
+So to be more specific, why only 3 out of 80 some of my pages and posts were getting Google-love.

 You have to wait for the search engine spiders to hit your new website and do their thing.
 Then you have to wait some more as they spider your site and they rarely get everything in one shot.
 As your website gets spidered, you then have to wait a bit longer for the search engines to decide what to list in search results and what not to.

 However, slowly and but surely, your new website replaces the old one in search engine results pages.
 So you only have two options while all this is going on.
 First, wait it out and deal with the delays.
 Second, is with doing some marketing and advertising.

 Doing some Marketing puts you on the fast-track to getting more website traffic and more customers.

 Charles is the owner of C. E. Snyder Marketing LLC.
 His background includes 30+ years as a firefighter and 20+ years as an entrepreneur.
 Since 1999, he has also become a published author and a public speaker.
 Charles is also known as "The Marketing Ninja" and his favorite quote is "Make Stuff Happen!"

 His personal interests include Ann, his fiancee, video games and growing mutant eyebrow hairs since getting on the wrong side of 50 years old.